the problem

 - the backlog difficult to prioritize

-- identify dependencies
+- difficult to identify dependencies

 - already at this point the tasks need detailed understanding